ianFar96/dcompose-workbench/README.md

 ![DCompose Workbench screenshot](public/screenshots/canvas.png)

-DCompose Workbench is a desktop app for Ubuntu/Debian (*) made to manage your <code>docker-compose.yml</code> files in a visual and organized way.
+DCompose Workbench is a desktop app made to manage your <code>docker-compose.yml</code> files in a visual and organized way.

-\* Mac and Windows are not officially supported right now but since the project is made with [Tauri](https://tauri.app/) you can always clone it and build the package for your OS with the command `npm ci && npm run tauri build`.

 ## Getting Started